John Hargis (swimmer)

 John Lawson Hargis (born July 3, 1975) is an American former competition swimmer, Olympic gold medalist, and college swimming coach.
 Hargis represented the United States at the 1996 Summer Olympics, and was a member of the gold medal-winning U.S. 4×100-meter medley relay team.
-He is formerly the head coach of the Pittsburgh Panthers swimming and diving team at University of Pittsburgh.
+In his twenty year coaching career, he was the head coach of the Pittsburgh Panthers swimming and diving team at University of Pittsburgh from 2016 to 2022, and had formerly coached at Auburn, and Penn State.

 Biography

 Hargis began his competitive swimming career early on in life with coach Paul Blair with the Arkansas Dolphins swim club based in Little Rock, Arkansas.
 His stroke specialties were butterfly and backstroke competing in both the 100- and 200-meter distances as well as competing in other events throughout his club swimming career.
 After graduating high school Hargis decided to have a collegiate swimming career and chose to attend Auburn University.
 While at Auburn, Hargis had several successes ending his collegiate career.
-He went to the 1996 Olympic Games for the 100-meter butterfly and also in a relay as well as in 1997, his senior year, leading his team to its first national championship ever.
+He went to the 1996 Olympic Games for the 100-meter butterfly and winning a gold medal in the 4x100 medley relay.
+In 1997, his senior year, he led Auburn to its first national championship.
 After Hargis' swimming career ended, he married his wife, Lauren and they have two sons and a daughter John, Nathan, and Faith.

-Achievements
+Achievements as swimmer

 Hargis has had a number of achievements in both his coaching career and his swimming career.
 He was selected as one of Arkansas's 100 Greatest Athletes, three-time Southeastern Conference 100-yard butterfly champion, and a 12-time college All-American.
-A member of the 1996 U.S. Olympic team and also an Olympic gold medalist in the 4×100-meter medley relay.
+He was a member of the 1996 U.S. Olympic team where he became an Olympic gold medalist in the 4×100-meter medley relay.
 He was captain of 1997 national championship swim team and a member of world championship swim team in 1998.
 After his career had ended Hargis was nominated and inducted into Arkansas Swimming Hall of Fame in 2001.